pathannon/mediumish/_posts/2013-04-27-turning-pro.md

 And Here's where it happened.
 Having written a modest blog entry it was time to post my work. <em>ARGH!
 Frustration!</em> My free-but-good-enough blog host had updated its site to be more "user-friendly" and "intuitive."
 (I'm making air quotes here.)
 It took over an hour to get the spacing right on the article.
 I could no longer adjust the placement of my cool-image-that-catches-the-readers-attention.
 It was a pain and I was ticked.

 This platform simply could not work for me any longer if I was going to attempt to write with any seriousness.
 But a new website would cost money I didn't have.
-And what good is new website since I hardly ever post and hardly anyone ever reads.
+And what good is a new website since I hardly ever post and hardly anyone ever reads.

 <strong>Then the voice of the best-me spoke above the frustration, doubt, and negative self-talk: <em>It's time to turn pro</em>.</strong>